mgaudet/sm-script-notes/README.md

 * What is the division of responsiblities between JSFunction and JSScript?
 * What is a closed over binding?
 * Why do we emit in infix order, and how do we... not?
-* When is the 'end' of parsing; for link steps
+* When is the 'end' of parsing?
+* Do FunctionBoxes outlive a parser, or do they too die when the parser dies?

 ## Useful References: